GNU General Public License: Compatibility and multi-licensing

 FSF maintains a list of GPL-compatible free software licenses containing many of the most common licenses, such as the original MIT/X license, the BSD license (in its current 3-clause form), and the Artistic License 2.0.

 Starting with GPLv3, certain materials are unilaterally compatible with other materials: materials (such as text and other media) under Creative Commons Attribution-ShareAlike 4.0 International License can be remixed into GPL-licensed materials (predominantly software), not vice versa, for niche use cases such as game engines (under GPL) with game scripts (under CC BY-SA).

 David A. Wheeler has advocated that free (or open source) software developers use only GPL-compatible licenses, because using other licenses makes it difficult for other people to participate and contribute code.
 As a specific example of license incompatibility, Sun Microsystems' ZFS file system cannot be included in the GPL-licensed Linux kernel, because it is licensed under the GPL-incompatible Common Development and Distribution License.
 Furthermore, ZFS is protected by patents, so distributing an independently developed implementation made compatible with GPL would still require Oracle's permission.

 A number of businesses use multi-licensing to distribute a GPL version and sell a proprietary license to companies wishing to combine the package with proprietary code (whether using static or dynamic linking).
 Examples of such companies include MySQL AB, Digia PLC (with Qt framework, before 2011 from Nokia), Red Hat (with Cygwin), and Riverbank Computing (with PyQt).
-Other organizations, such the Mozilla Foundation (whose products include Mozilla Application Suite, Mozilla Thunderbird, and Mozilla Firefox), used multi-licensing to distribute versions under the GPL and other open-source licenses.
+Other organizations, such as the Mozilla Foundation (whose products include Mozilla Application Suite, Mozilla Thunderbird, and Mozilla Firefox), used multi-licensing to distribute versions under the GPL and other open-source licenses.